If you were arrested for DUI in San Diego County, it's important to

 When is a Police Stop Lawful?

-Before police can stop your car, they must have a reasonable reason to
+Before police can stop your car, they must have reason to believe that

-believe that you are engaged in some form of criminal activity.
-Any evidence
+you are engaged in some form of criminal activity.
+Any evidence obtained

-obtained after an illegal procedure can be suppressed.
-If an officer did
+after an illegal procedure can be suppressed.
+If an officer did not observe

-not observe some sort of saftey omission such as the following, he cannot
+some sort of saftey omission such as the following, he cannot simply pull

 - Running a red light